Outstanding Sessions at 2013 Hot Interconnects Conference

 Author Alan Weissberger

-4 replies on “Outstanding Sessions at 2013 Hot Interconnects Conference”
+4 responses to “Outstanding Sessions at 2013 Hot Interconnects Conference”

 Professor Anderson’s work is fascinating.
 Having looked through his slide deck, I would have understood only about 1%, if not for your good write-up, Alan.
 This is a complex topic and one that I am sure the Viodi View readers will find of interest.